Lovely & Amazing: Summary

+At night, a hungry Annie decides to walk to a nearby McDonald’s by herself.
+Michelle, after being released by the police, makes her way to the same McDonald’s and encounters Annie.
+They talk and finally begin to bond.
+The two pick up Michelle’s daughter and head back home to Elizabeth.
+The next morning, as Elizabeth fields a phone call from McCabe, she receives a call from the hospital, telling her that her mother can come home.
+The women drive to meet with a fully recovered Jane, who is last seen showing pictures of her daughters to the only nurse who helped her during her hospital stay.

 Сast

 Production

 The film debuted at the 2001 Telluride Film Festival.
 Prior to its initial limited release in New York City and Los Angeles, it was shown at the Los Angeles Film Festival, the Toronto International Film Festival, and the Tribeca Film Festival.

 In its widest release, the film played on only 175 screens in the US.
 It grossed $4,210,379 domestically and $485,402 in foreign markets for a total worldwide box office of $4,695,781.

 Critical reception

-Lovely & Amazing received a "fresh" rating from Rotten Tomatoes, reporting that 86% of critics gave the a film positive review, based on 124 reviews.
+Lovely & Amazing received a "fresh" rating from Rotten Tomatoes, reporting that 86% of critics gave the a film positive review, based on 123 reviews.
 At Metacritic, which assigns a weighted average out of 100 to critics' reviews, the film received a score of 75 based on 31 reviews.

 In his review in The New York Times, Stephen Holden said, "As smart and observant as it is, Lovely and Amazing doesn't really go anywhere.
 Ms. Holofcener's sharp, witty dialogue shows an ear acutely tuned to the edgy, competitive nuances of contemporary banter, and the movie expertly evokes the rivalry percolating just below the surface of the Markses' relationships.
 But once family members have weathered their personal crises, little seems to have changed."

 Roger Ebert of the Chicago Sun-Times observed, "Here is a movie that knows its women, listens to them, doesn't give them a pass, allows them to be real: It's a rebuke to the shallow Ya-Ya Sisterhood."